 - Ask for winter driving training.
-Ninety percent of vehicle crashes are caused by human error.
+Many vehicle crashes are caused by human error.

 - Complete a pre-trip inspection and “circle check” (a walk around your vehicle to inspect on the overall condition of your vehicle and possible reversing hazards) before each journey.